Li Jinqing

-Li Jinqing (李晋庆 (李晉慶, Lǐ Jìnqìng); born 5 January 1997) is a Chinese footballer who plays as a midfielder for China League One club Sichuan Jiuniu.
+Li Jinqing (李晋庆 (李晉慶, Lǐ Jìnqìng); born 5 January 1997) is a Chinese footballer who plays as a central midfielder or left winger for Xi'an Chongde Ronghai.

 Club career

-Li Jinqing signed with second tier football club Shenzhen on 27 February 2018 for the 2018 China League One season.
+Li Jinqing signed with second tier football club Shenzhen FC on 27 February 2018 for the 2018 China League One season.
 He made his debut in a league game on 11 March 2018 against Heilongjiang Lava Spring F.C. that ended in a 2-2 draw.
 He would go on to establish himself as a regular within the team and go on to gain promotion with the club at the end of his first season with Shenzhen.

 On 25 March 2022, Li transferred to China League One club Sichuan Jiuniu.
+He made his debut in a league game on 8 June 2022 against Xinjiang Tianshan Leopard F.C. that ended in a 2-0 victory.
+After a handful of games throughout the season his contract was not renewed and Li left the club after one season.
+On 2 March 2024 Li transferred to China League Two club Xi'an Chongde Ronghai.